Alexander Guchkov: Party crisis and World War I

 In 1912 the Octobrists were defeated in elections to the fourth Duma, losing over 30 seats.
 Guchkov in particular was defeated in his constituency in Moscow.
 The remaining Octobrists in Duma split into two fractions and went into opposition.
 By 1915 many local party branches and the main party newspaper "Voice of Moscow" ceased to exist.

 Guchkov is connected with spreading letters between Tsarina Alexandra and Rasputin.
 Grigori Rasputin's behavior was discussed in the Fourth Duma, and in March 1913 the Octobrists, led by Guchkov and President of the Duma, commissioned an investigation.
 Worried with the threat of a scandal, the Tsar asked Rasputin to leave for Siberia.
 Since Rasputin was attacked in the Duma, the Tsarina Alexandra hated him and suggested to hang Guchkov.

 With the outbreak of World War I, Guchkov was put in charge of the Red Cross organization on the German front, and it fell to him to search for the corpse of the unfortunate General of the Second Army, Alexander Samsonov.
 (Which was eventually repatriated to his wife by the Germans).
-Guchkov became the head of Military-Industrial Committee, an organization created by industrial magnates in order to supply the army.
 He became friends with Alexei Polivanov.
 In June 1915 Vladimir Sukhomlinov left on charges of abuse of power and treason by Guchkov and Grand Duke Nicholas.
-In July 1915 Guchkov was elected chair of the Central War Industry Committee.
+In July 1915 Guchkov was elected chair of the Central War Industry Committee, an organization created by industrial magnates in order to supply the army.
 In August 1915 Guchkov was among the founders of Progressive Bloc, which demanded for establishing ministerial responsibility before the Duma.
 Nicholas II constantly refused to satisfy this demand.
 In October 1915 Guchkov became more revolutionary and involved in the preparations of a coup.

-In August 1916 the word revolution was on everybody's lips.
+In August 1916 the word revolution was on people's lips.
 On 13 October Guchkov travelled to Kislovodsk because of his health.
 In December 1916 Guchkov came to the painful conclusion the situation could only improve when the Tsar was replaced.
 Guchkov reported that members of the Progressive Bloc would consider a coup d'etat to force the government to deal with the Duma.

 When the February Revolution of 1917 broke out, Guchkov was prepared in to take charge of the Ministry of War and Navy.
 Shortly after the Petrograd riots in February 1917, Guchkov, along with Vasily Shulgin, came to the army headquarters near Pskov to persuade the Tsar to abdicate.
 On 2 March 1917 (Old Style) Nicholas II abdicated.
 In the evening Guchkov was at once arrested and threatened with execution by the workers.